John Rhodes (Canadian politician): Politics

 Rhodes was elected to Sault Ste.
 Marie City Council in 1964 and 1966 representing Ward 2.
 He was elected mayor in 1968 and re-elected to the office by acclamation in 1970.

 In 1971, local Progressive Conservatives were looking for a replacement for Arthur Wishart, the sitting MPP who had announced he would not seek reelection.
 Wishart persuaded Rhodes to seek the party's nomination for the up-coming provincial election.
 Despite having supported Liberal candidates in the past, Rhodes was able to argue that switching parties was not uncommon.
 He took the nomination and went on to win the Sault Ste.
 Marie seat by 1,000 votes over his New Democratic Party opponent.
 He was re-elected in 1975 and 1977.

 In 1974, Premier Bill Davis appointed him to cabinet as Minister of Transportation and Communications.
 In this role, he opposed a seat belt law and helmets for moped drivers.
 He allowed the paving of Toronto's Spadina Expressway from Lawrence to Eglinton.

 In October 1975 he was shuffled to the Minister of Housing.
 In January 1978 he was moved to the Minister of Industry and Tourism.

+As the principal minsiter responsible for economic development and job creation, Rhodes took a global view and was credited to this pronouncement in response to concerns about job loss to international competition, according to Queen's Park press gallary veteran Eric Dowd:

+Canadian is someone who leaves a French movie, climbs in his German car, drives to an Italian restaurant, orders Dutch beer and Danish cheese and, once home, takes off his Korean shirt, Romanian pants and Polish shoes and puts on his Taiwanese pyjamas.
+Then he turns on his Japanese stereo, picks up his U.S.-made pen and writes to his MP protesting about high unemployment.